 This is a follow up story for Barry & Jason Games and Entertainment.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 We are Barry & Jason Games and Entertainment, the artists’ formerly known as Game Night in a Can.
 We make board games (party games and travel games), we host live events, and we’re developing game shows.
 We currently have Game Night in a Can for sale in Urban Outfitters and Dr. Biscuits’ Radical Road Trip for sale in Barnes & Noble.
 We’re also in a lot of independent toy and gift stores nationwide.

 Our newest endeavor is in the world of licensing.
 We dove in head-first last year, and now we’re about to release Anchorman: The Game, and Bill & Ted’s Excellent Historical Trivia Travel Game.